 - freedom of expression

-Nguyen Quoc Duc Vuong, or Facebooker Vuong Nguyen, was suddenly arrested on September 23, 2019.
+Nguyen Quoc Duc Vuong, or Facebooker Vuong Nguyen, was arrested on September 23, 2019.
 At 11:00 AM, hundreds of public security officers raided Vuong’s house in Lac Lam Commune, Don Duong District, Lam Dong Province and took him away in handcuffs in front of his father and siblings.
 The public security also confiscated Vuong's cell phone and laptop before leaving.

 Vuong was prosecuted and contemporarily detained under investigation for “Making, storing, spreading, or propagating information, materials, items for the purpose of opposing the State of Socialist Republic of Vietnam,” Article 117 of the 2015 Criminal Code.
-State-owned media reported that during the past two years, Vuong has used social media to create, post, and propagate articles with the content defaming the state and former President Ho Chi Minh, as well as against the Socialist Republic of Vietnam.
+State-owned media reported that during the prior two years, Vuong had used social media to create, post, and propagate articles with the content defaming the state and former President Ho Chi Minh, as well as against the Socialist Republic of Vietnam.

 Human Rights Watch released a statement, urging authorities to free him and drop the charges against him.
-HRW notes that “While it is unclear exactly which of his Facebook postings the government objected to, his account reflects a wide range of independent views that the Vietnam Communist Party and government might find objectionable.
+HRW noted that “While it is unclear exactly which of his Facebook postings the government objected to, his account reflects a wide range of independent views that the Vietnam Communist Party and government might find objectionable.
 None, however, involve incitement to crime, violence, hate speech, or other content that can be subject to any criminal charge consistent with the right to freedom of expression, which Vietnam pledged to respect by joining the International Covenant on Civil and Political Rights.”

 Activist Vuong Nguyen in Lam Dong Province Arrested For Online Political Commentaries, The 88 Project, September 24, 2019